-The two new pick locations will be hidden from the street and the applicant assures will eliminate stacking and cueing on Bay Road by providing adequate stacking for both valet and ride-sharing to avoid queuing issues.
-In an effort to reinforce this boundary, the applicant has designed the area along Bay Road with a "hard" landscape edge.
-By design, there are only two pedestrian access paths that transverse this area to the public plaza and the majority of the landscaping along the street frontage is purposely thick and dense.
-It is hoped that the landscape treatment will discourage undesired drop-off and pick-up.
 The applicant has stated that they will be partnering with the main ride-sharing company to ensure that the designated pick-up/drop off location are used.
 In Houston, there has been real estate partnering with Uber to place designated pickup and drop-off spots outside of 75 residential properties.
 Instead of trying to coordinate a pickup and drop-off spot between a rider and driver, the app will guide them to a parking spot with an Uber sign.
 The idea came up through feedback from drivers about the difficulties picking up and dropping off riders around apartment complexes with drivers often having to drive in loops searching for riders.
 According to an Uber spokesman, "the partnerships between Uber and apartment properties are complicated because the pickup spots have to be coordinated with each property before getting coded into the app."
 Developers are reimagining their exterior footprints to account for more Uber traffic, as well as implementing new ideas such as widening curbside drop-off areas resembling those found at airports.
-At the time of this writing, staff has not received further information on the applicant's alliance with the ride sharing company and no signage program has been identified for the site.
+Staff has received a letter from one of the two dominant rideshare companies that state their commitment in working with the development's efforts in improving the logistics at the property.
+Further information should be submitted showing the overall signage program identified for the site, as staff believes that the applicant's rideshare user circulation path is still somewhat problematic, particularly without adequate wayfinding signage.
+Additionally, the circulation to the north is complicated and the south potentially problematic and requires users to exit and enter through loading zones.
+Regardless in both instances, the locations require users to maintain an extensive outdoor path of travel.